Contact: Marcia Neville, Media Relations

-Extreme Weight Loss: Destination Boot Camp was inspired by Wyatt’s participation in the TV show.
-She designed the boot camp to provide participants with the tools they need to complete their own successful weight loss transformations— without the TV cameras!
+Dr. Holly’s participation in the TV show inspired her to create the University of Colorado Anschutz Health and Wellness Center’s first destination weight loss program.
+The weeklong Extreme Weight Loss: Destination Boot Camp is designed to provide participants with the tools they need to complete their own successful weight loss transformations— without the TV cameras!
 Limited space is available in upcoming boot camps and weight loss seekers are encouraged to learn more and register now.

 “Extreme Weight Loss” is produced by 3 Ball Entertainment.
 JD Roth, Todd A. Nelson, Matt Assmus and Brant Pinvidic are the executive producers.

 The Anschutz Health and Wellness Center is an innovative, state-of-the art research, education and patient care facility located on the University of Colorado’s Anschutz Medical Campus in Aurora, Colorado.
 The Center’s mission is to transform the lives of individuals and communities through science-based wellness strategies.
 Our research is translated into customized programs and offerings, delivered through our Wellness Clinic and Fitness Center.
 We provide programs, in partnership with schools, worksites and community organizations throughout Colorado.
 Our vision is a world where wellness is the norm.

 About the University of Colorado School of Medicine